GPII/universal/documentation/MatchMakerFramework.md

 ## API:

-The MatchMakers that can be called from the MatchMakerFramework needs to adhere to the following API.
+The matchmakers that can be called from the Matchmaker Framework need to adhere to the following API.

 ### URL: `/match`

 They need to have a path called `/match` which accepts POST requests.
-If the matchmaker lives on the URL `http://my.matchmaker.org`, it should expose the URL: `http://my.matchmaker.org/match`
+If the matchmaker lives at the URL `http://my.matchmaker.org`, it should expose the URL: `http://my.matchmaker.org/match`

 ### Input format

-The input for these POST requests will be in the format.
+The input for these POST requests will be in the following format.
 Note that it will be JSON - the comments in the below document is just to explain the format

 ```
 {